Surgery for a deviated septum (septoplasty)

 What are the possible complications?

-Common minor complications after septoplasty include bleeding and .
-They occur in about 7 out of 100 people, and can usually be fixed through outpatient treatment, like putting packing in the nose.
+The possible complications after septoplasty include bleeding and , with each affecting about 7 out of 100 people.
+Mild bleeding isn't a big problem, but if there is more severe bleeding, you should go to a doctor immediately.
+The bleeding can usually be fixed through hospital or outpatient treatment, like putting packing in the nose.
 If you develop an , the doctor might prescribe .

-Roughly 1 to 2 out of 100 people who have this surgery have severe pain, swelling, perforations (holes) or abscesses in the nasal septum afterwards.
-Other, rare, complications include an unintended change in nose shape, a distorted sense of smell, dry mucous membranes, and adhesions in the nasal cavity (where scar-like tissue sticks together).
+3 out of 100 people who have this surgery have perforations (holes) or in the nasal septum afterwards.
+Another procedure can be used to close these holes.
+Other rare complications include severe swelling or abscesses in the septum, adhesions in the main nasal cavity (where scar-like tissue sticks together), an unintended change in nose shape, a distorted sense of smell and dry mucous membranes.

 What happens after surgery?

-People who have a septoplasty operation usually stay in hospital for a few days afterwards.
-Sometimes the procedure can be done in an outpatient setting (without a hospital stay).
+People who have a septoplasty operation usually stay in the hospital for a few days afterwards.
+Sometimes you can go home directly afterward if the procedure does not have any complications.
+It is best to check individually with your doctor to see of that is possible for you.
 You will have to see an ear, nose and throat (ENT) doctor for check-ups afterwards.
 They can prescribe painkillers if you need them.
 A lot of people have trouble sleeping for a few days because their nose is swollen and full of fluid.

 The nose and mucous membranes lining it feel sensitive in the first few weeks after surgery.
 So it’s important to avoid blowing your nose in the first week.
 You should also avoid low-intensity physical activity, saunas and swimming for at least two weeks, and contact sports like soccer, handball and martial arts for six weeks.

-To help the membranes lining the nose heal, doctors recommend using saline (salt water) nasal sprays and rinses, as well as a wound-healing ointment, during the first three to four weeks after surgery.
+To help the membranes lining the nose heal, doctors recommend using saline (salt water) nasal sprays, saline rinses, wound-healing ointment or nasal oils during the first three to four weeks after surgery.

 It can take a while for your nose to feel normal again.
 But most people don’t notice much anymore after a few weeks.

-Deutsche Gesellschaft für Hals-Nasen-Ohren-Heilkunde, Kopf und Hals-Chirurgie (DGHNOKHC).
-Formstörungen der inneren und / oder äußeren Nase (mit funktioneller und/oder relevanter ästhetischer Beeinträchtigung) (S2k-Leitlinie).
-AWMF-Registernr.: 017-070.
-2020.
+Deutsche Gesellschaft für Hals-Nasen-Ohren-Heilkunde, Kopf und Hals-Chirurgie (DGHNO-KHC).
+S2k-Leitlinie Formstörungen der inneren und äußeren Nase (mit funktioneller und/oder ästhetischer Beeinträchtigung).
+AWMF register no.: 017-070.
+2022.

 Menger DJ, Richard W, Swart KM et al. Does Functional Septorhinoplasty Provide Improvement of the Nasal Passage in Validated Patient-Reported Outcome Measures?
 ORL J Otorhinolaryngol Relat Spec 2015; 77(3): 123-131.

 Thurnher D, Grasl MC, Erovic BM et al. HNO-Heilkunde: Ein symptomorientiertes Lehrbuch.
-Wien Springer; 2011.
+Vienna: Springer; 2011.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.